alchemyplatform/aa-sdk/site/migration-guide.md

 ### Account: `BaseSmartContractAccount` → `SmartContractAccount`

 The next big change is the removal of the class-based `BaseSmartContractAccount` that all accounts extended from.
 This has been replaced with a `SmartContractAccount` type that extends `viem`'s [`Account`](https://viem.sh/docs/accounts/custom), and instantiation of an account is now an `async` action.
-To get started with the new accounts (using `LightAccount` as an example), you'll have to make the following changes:
+To get started with the new accounts (using `LightAccount` as an example), you will have to make the following changes:

 ```ts
 import {